By Shoresh Shafei, Justin Benson & Nathaniel Talbott

 Even with our "fresh" vault, millions of these cards will expire in the next 24 months.
 Figures 2a and 2b demonstrates the total number of cards in the next 4 years: just in in 2017 and 2018 alone more than 4 million cards in Spreedly's vault will expire.

 The bad news for our merchants is that not all cards are created equal!
-In fact the bulk of Visa and MasterCard brands in our vault expire in 2017 and 2018.
+The bulk of Visa and MasterCard brands in our vault expire in 2017 and 2018.
 MasterCard expirations peak in 2017 while Visa peaks in 2018.
-So the average expiration expectancy of a MasterCard stored in Spreedly is ~14 months while for Visa it's ~ 21 months.
+So, the expected lifetime of a MasterCard stored in Spreedly is ~14 months while for Visa it's ~ 21 months.

-One of the most interesting things we found out of this specific analysis is that it calls into question the common belief that merchants should encourage customers to use credit cards with lower fees.
-For example, many merchants discourage usage of American Express cards due to the fact that there are higher processing fees associated with those cards vs. the more common Visa and MasterCard.
+One of the most interesting insights from this analysis is that it calls into question the common belief that merchants should encourage customers to use credit cards with lower fees.
+For example, many merchants discourage usage of American Express cards due to the higher processing fees associated with those cards vs. the more common Visa and MasterCard.
 Subscription or repeat commerce services that have employed that strategy may wish to revisit it - after confirming with their internal data - since those lower processing costs could be coming at the expense of customer churn.

 We think it's important to point out that to the best of our knowledge there is not a fixed range between issuing and expiration dates and the expiration dates for credit card companies are determined based on a variety of parameters including the applicant's credit worthiness.
 Consequently, one cannot deduce a general rule that American Express and Discover have longer life expectancy than the other two; rather, we're only noting interesting trends in Spreedly's data set.